Township Snippets

 Read more about

-last year of the war called Camp Fry.
-Camp Fry (1864-1865) was a muster camp that gathered and trained residents of the area and apparently was a POW camp during the
+The township government of Lake View hosted an encampment during the last year of the war called Camp Fry.
+Camp Fry (1864-1865) was a 'mustering camp' that gathered and trained residents of the area and apparently later became a POW camp ?? at the tail end of the war.

 the major battles of the war - red stars